-By the time he was seventeen he was selected, at loose forward, for Lancashire County, and continued to play for them, in that same position, even when he had been recast as a stand off by his club side.
+By the time he was seventeen he had been selected at loose forward, for Lancashire County, and continued to play for them, in that same position, even after he had been recast as a stand off by his club side.

 “Because of that I had started to think of myself as a loose forward and believed that that was where my future lay, so that when I turned professional with Keighley, it was as a loose forward.”

 He had been playing in the St Helens ‘A’ team for a couple of seasons, having been led to believe he would be signed up by the Saints, but such is the unpredictability of professional sport that in the end this singularly failed to materialise.

 “I was actually in the Board Room, with my father, ready to sign, and the whole thing fell through there and then.
 I was completely gutted,” he reflects.

 “I suppose a certain amount of good luck came from it, though, because back in 1969 they had so many great players already there, and in addition they could sign brilliant Welshmen, which they seemed to have the happy knack of being able to do.”

 Many a lesser person would have thrown in the towel after an incident like that, but John is of sterner stuff, and in his case, it just spurred him on to achieve his ambition by means of a different route.